codycarroll/birds_dash/README.md

 - [Global Installation](#global-installation)

 ## Project Overview
-This repository contains a dashboard designed to visualize bird population trends across 260 species, with data sourced from iNaturalist and eBird.
+This repository contains a dashboard designed to visualize bird prevalence trends over different seasons across 260 species, with data sourced from iNaturalist and eBird.

 ## Repository Description
-This repository contains the code for the WellWatch application, a Dash app that monitors groundwater levels across California.
+This repository contains the code for the NorCal Bird Dash application, a Dash app that monitors seasonality patterns of birds in Northern California.
 ```
 ├── Dockerfile          # Dockerfile for app build
 ├── LICENSE             # Liscensing info for repo
 ├── README.md           # Instructions about repository
 ├── app.py              # Script for deploying the dashboard
 ├── assets/             # Contains style formatting of dashboard
-├── birds_dash.Rmd      # Cody's R work
+├── birds_dash.Rmd      # A prototype in R
 ├── birds_dash.html
 ├── data/               # Directory contain all data
 │   ├── raw/            # Sub-directory contain all RAW data